-In certain areas, particularly the western offshore portion of the survey area, sound speed issues were apparent, visible primarily as "frowns" (see Figure 13).
-Given the location of the issues, the most probable cause is subsurface mixing that was not modeled on the surface.
+In certain areas, particularly off the western portion of H13210, sound speed issues were apparent, visible primarily as "smiles" (Figure 11).
+Given the location of the issues, the most probable cause is the use of historical data for the salinity profile rather than an actual representation of salinity in the water column.
+XBTs were used to determine sound speed for this area where data was acquired by S220 due to a repair that was needed for AML Oceanographic MVP 200.
 Surfaces were not significantly impacted and the data still meet NOAA allowable uncertainty parameters from HSSD Section 5.1.3.
-As such, the data remain sufficient to supersede previous data.
+As such, the data remain sufficient to supersede all previous data.

-Figure 13: Example of sound speed issues visible in the data exaggerated 20x
+Figure 11: Example of sound speed issues visible in data